 Garland Publications, 1988.
 2 vols.

-One impressive resource.
-Covers over 4000 US, British, and Canadian magazines--professional and amateur, fiction and non-fiction, including indexing information, title(s), number of issues, publisher and editor, price, size, and current publication status.
-Useful in any library supporting serious study of pulp fiction..
+Another impressive oldie but goodie, now absorbed into Phil Stephensen-Payne's The Crime, Mystery, & Gangster Fiction Magazine Index.
+The original two volume set covered over 4000 US, British, and Canadian magazines -- professional and amateur, fiction and non-fiction, including indexing information, title(s), number of issues, publisher and editor, price, size, and current publication status.

 - Flanagan, Graeme